formatjs/formatjs/docs/Components.md

 This has the same caveats documented in [`intl-messageformat`](https://github.com/formatjs/formatjs/tree/master/packages/intl-messageformat#caveats).

 **Each child in a list should have a unique "key"**: The chunks we return can be text and/or React chunks so the other way is that we have to clone them & add key, which has performance implication.
 See https://github.com/formatjs/react-intl/issues/1467 for workarounds.

-### `FormattedHTMLMessage`

-**Note:** This component is provided for apps that have legacy external strings which contain HTML, but is not recommended, use [`<FormattedMessage>`](#formattedmessage) instead, if you can.

-This component uses the [`formatHTMLMessage`](API.md#formathtmlmessage) API and has the same props as `<FormattedMessage>`, but it will accept messages that contain HTML.
-The resulting formatted message will be set via `dangerouslySetInnerHTML`, thus input must be sanitized accordingly against XSS.

 ### Using React-Intl with React Native